ashiqdey/Add-to-home-screen/README.md

 }

-:: I had succesfully compiled the project after lots of strugle and scratching on tons of website but of them taught me to achive the Install prompt on custom button click.
-Everyone tell how default mini info bar could be display no one teaches to show the prompt on cuttom button click.
+:: I had succesfully compiled the project after lots of struggle and scratching tons of website but none of them taught me to achive the Install prompt on custom button click.
+Everyone tells how default mini info bar could be display no one teaches to show the prompt on cuttom button click.